pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 The Bluetooth Code Generator converts JSON descriptions of Bluetooth devices into working code.
 The code is divided into low-level protocol code to directly connect to a device, and XAML (and the XAML.CS) files to form crude interfaces to manipulate the devices.

-The Bluetooth CCode Generator is used in conjunction with the Bluetooth Device Controller program.
+The Bluetooth Code Generator is used in conjunction with the Bluetooth Device Controller program.

 Problems solved include: